 The solution is separate bedrooms.
 This idea shocks most couples when they first hear it.
 But when they hear the logic behind it and let the idea settle in a little, many warm up to the idea.

 In fact, more and more couples in the U.S. are ordering separate master bedrooms in their new homes.
-A survey by the National Association of Home Builders has predicted that by 2015, 60% of custom-built homes will have two master bedroom suites.
-Imagine that!
+A survey by the National Association of Home Builders has predicted that in the near future, 60% of custom-built homes will have two master bedroom suites.

 The increase in demand for two master bedrooms is not due to marriages or relationships being in trouble.
 Rather, couples are simply realizing that different bedrooms allow for a better night's sleep.
 They see different bedrooms as a way to ensure that a marriage or relationship continues with as little tension as possible.
 Less resentment and better-rested couples can mean happier couples.

 Sometimes, the separate bedroom solution is not possible because no other bedrooms are available.
 In this case, having separate beds is better than nothing.

 The way to make this work best is to have the beds as far apart in the bedroom as possible.
 This increased distance will make it harder for noise to travel from one person to another.
 Then use a sleeping fan or white noise machine in between the two beds to hopefully drown out a good deal of noise to allow for a more restful sleep.

 This separate bedroom or separate beds solution is not for all couples.
 Those who sincerely worry about what impact these solutions will have on their relationship may not be the best candidates.
 But because sleep is so important to your entire life, these solutions should get a hearing.